KIDS’ CAMPUS CHILD CARE CENTRE

 The parent/guardian shall request a hearing of his/her appeal before the Board of Directors.
 This hearing shall be held not later than the next scheduled Board of Directors meeting.
 Due to the nature of this matter, this hearing will be held in camera.
 The decision, which will be final and binding, shall be rendered with ten (10) days of the completion of the hearing.

-It is the policy of Kids’ Campus Child Care Centre to maintain a code of behaviour for both children and parents that respects the integrity and the rights of the individual.
+Kids’ Campus Child Care Centre to maintain a code of behaviour for both children and parents that respects the integrity and the rights of the individual.

 Children are expected to: